Juris Fernandez: 2010–2011: Solo Career, Now Playing, If You and Me, Juris Celebrates, Forevermore

 Upon leaving MYMP, Fernandez signed with Star Records.
 Now Playing serves as her launching album to Star Records which includes two of her original compositions.
-One of them is produced and musically composed by Ice Seguerra, lyrics by Juris, called "Di Lang Ikaw" that is used as the love theme song of TV series Rubi.
+One of them is the massive hit, "Di Lang Ikaw" which was used as the love theme song of TV series Rubi.
+"Di lang Ikaw" is a collaboration between Juris who wrote the lyrics and Ice Seguerra who arranged the song.
 The carrier single is "I Don't Want To Fall".
 The album consists of pop songs but mainly of ballads.
 The sound of the album is also a departure from her previous all-acoustic style.

 In November 2010, Juris released If You and Me mini album in South Korea in CD format and digital download.
 It consists 6 tracks including 2 English cover of Korean songs: "If" by Taeyeon of Girls' Generation and "Don't Forget" by Baek Ji-young.
 Also includes her cover of Tamia's "Officially Missing You" and "Opposites Attracts" composed by Junjee Marcelo which is also included in her first studio album Now Playing.
 The songs in the album were all recorded in the Philippines.
 Meanwhile, Juris is the first Filipino mainstream artist to release an album in South Korea.
 But before the release of her mini-album in Korea, it would be recalled that her song "Say You Love Me" taken from her former MYMP's album Versions that topped the Korean charts, Cyworld and BGM Charts for three months.
 In promotion of the album she appeared at the Green Plugged Seoul 2011 Music Festival on May 14, 2011, at the Nanji Hangang Park.
 Green Plugged Seoul 2011 is a two-day, multi-stage international festival that offers a variety of art performances including concerts, exhibits, plays, dance and other multi-media event with 117 participating artists from all over the world, including Korea, Finland, the United States, the United Kingdom, Japan, Sweden and the Philippines.

 In February 2011, with the success of ABS-CBN's variety show ASAP's "Sessionistas" segment, they held a concert entitled ASAP SESSIONISTAS 20.11 at the Araneta Coliseum.
 In the following month, Juris held her first solo concert entitled "Juris Celebrates" at SM City Davao Cinema 3 in Davao and at the Music Museum respectively.
 The show is a celebration of Juris’ birthday as well as her first anniversary as a solo artist.
 On the year, Juris released her second studio album Forevermore.
 It consists of 13 tracks including an original composition of Juris called "Bliss" and four OPM cover songs including Side A original song "Forevermore".
 The album was placed number 2 upon release at nationwide sales in Odyssey Music and Videos chart and Astrovision/Astroplus report in the Philippines.
 It became number 1 after two months.
 The album won at the 24th Philippine Awit Awards for Album of the Year.